 - How can I create bookmarks in GeoPlanner?

 Yes.
-To use your own data in GeoPlanner, upload it to your ArcGIS organizational account, and share it with your project group, your company, or the public so others can discover it.
+To use your own data in GeoPlanner, upload it to your ArcGIS organization, and share it with your project group, your company, or the public so others can discover it.

-I like the suitability modeler (web-based weighted overlay) functionality.
+I want the suitability modeler (web-based weighted overlay) functionality.
 Can I use my own data with it?

 Yes, you can use your own data when using the suitability modeler functionality.
 Weighted overlay services are based on raster layers, so you need to prepare your data first with ArcGIS Enterprise.